BOYang-pro/LDMReg/README.md

 For more information, check out the  the [[project page](https://cv-reasearch.github.io/LDMReg/)].
 ## Update
-- [2025/1] Release part of code for LFDT-Fusion (All code will be open after acceptance).
+- [2025/1] All code will be open after acceptance.
 - ....

 ## Environment